Beaufort County Clubhouse

 A Clubhouse is a membership-based community where people living with persistent mental illness come to rebuild their lives.
 The Clubhouse provides an accepting place to spend the day; valuable work to perform within the organization; opportunities to socialize with friends and co-workers; and access to education and employment within the community.
 The Clubhouse is built upon the belief that every member can sufficiently recover from the effects of mental illness to lead a personally satisfying and productive life.
 Recovery is achieved through work and work-mediated relationships, which are proven to be restorative and provide a firm foundation for growth, self-respect, and individual achievement.

-Beaufort County has hired a consultant— Deborah Edmondson – for the Working Group currently responsible for Clubhouse development.
-We look forward to working with her to recruit a first-class Beaufort County Clubhouse Corporation board of directors (the entity which will establish and govern the Clubhouses), which is our most urgent need.
+We are working hard to recruit a first-class Beaufort County Clubhouse Corporation board of directors (the entity which will establish and govern the Clubhouses), which is our most urgent need.
+If you are interested, contact the NAMI office for more information.

 We invite you to learn more about the Beaufort County Clubhouse: